parsyl/parquet/README.md

 $ parquetgen --help
 Usage of parquetgen:
   -footer
-    	print the footer of a parquet file and exit -ignore
+    	print the footer of a parquet file (-parquet) and exit -ignore
     	ignore unsupported fields in -type, otherwise log.Fatal is called when an unsupported type is encountered (default true) -import string